DiceDB/docs/src/content/docs/commands/PERSIST.md

 ---
 title: PERSIST
-description: Documentation for the Redis command PERSIST
+description: Documentation for the DiceDB command PERSIST
 ---

-# DiceDB Command: PERSIST

-## Overview

 The `PERSIST` command is used to remove the expiration from a key in DiceDB.
 If a key is set to expire after a certain amount of time, using the `PERSIST` command will make the key persistent, meaning it will no longer have an expiration time and will remain in the database until explicitly deleted.